 To cause minimal disruption, the data from Universal Analytics should be exported and accessible for future analysis.
-Exporting this data can help you understand your performance data and compare it to the new data collected on GA4.
+Exporting this data can help you understand your performance and compare it to the new data collected on GA4.

 You can export reports into the following formats:

 - TSV for Excel